chipbuster/Energy-Languages-Setup/README.md

 ## Notes about certificate expiry

-Due to SSL certificate expiry, the version of Firefox that comes with Ubuntu 16.10 can no longer access all of GitHub: specifically, the ability to view files or download ZIPs/git repositories no longer works.

-In order to grab this repository, you can use the following command to grab this repository:
+Due to SSL certificate expiry, the version of Firefox that comes with Ubuntu 16.10 can no longer access GitHub.
+In order to download this repository, you can use the following command:

 ```
 wget --no-check-certificate 'https://github.com/chipbuster/Energy-Languages-Setup/archive/refs/heads/trunk.zip'
 ```

-If you need to access the internet with a web browser, you can also manually add an exception for firefox.com to access the latest version of firefox.
+If you need to access the internet with a web browser, you can manually add an exception for firefox.com (in Firefox) to access the latest version of Firefox.
 These Firefox downloads come with their own (modern) certificate stores, so they will be able to access most websites.

 In general, `wget` and `curl` may not be able to successfully verify certificates on 16.10.
 All scripts and programs in this repository avoid this issue by